mdozmorov/MDnotes/Misc_notes.md

 - RStudio Cloud - shared projects, assignments, private spaces.
 Guide, https://rstudio.cloud/learn/guide, and the main page, https://rstudio.cloud/.
 "RStudio Cloud in the Classroom" - webinar on using RStudio Cloud.

+- Wilson, Greg.
+“Ten Quick Tips for Creating an Effective Lesson.”
+PLoS Computational Biology 15, no. 4 (April 2019): e1006915. https://doi.org/10.1371/journal.pcbi.1006915. - Guide for effective teaching, learning principles, tips for creating lessons.
+Define your audience, spread and mix topics, formulate problems, make summaries, appeal to visual and linguistic learning channels, identify and correct learner's mistakes, motivate and avoid demotivation, be inclusive.

 ## Lab notes

 - `awesome-expectations` - Examples of academic labs with explicitly stated expectations of themselves and their mentees in the form of written lab manuals. https://github.com/olgabot/awesome-expectations